 Here at DevFacto, we love SharePoint.
-But we also believe that its the value is fully realized only when users leverage it in their daily work.
+But we also believe that its value is fully realized only when users leverage it in their daily work.

 The thing is that organizations don’t always know how their employees are using SharePoint.
 Luckily, there are various tools that can help you track SharePoint user adoption – in fact, Microsoft provides some valuable SharePoint Analytics right out of the box.
 However, if you’re looking for a more robust SharePoint reporting solution, you might want to consider integrating your SharePoint with Power BI.
 In this article we’ll show you how the built-in SharePoint Analytics stack up against Power BI, and which solution might be optimal for your organization.

 To start, let’s look at the reporting capabilities that come with SharePoint out of the box.

 Depending on whether you are using SharePoint Online or On-Premises, your solution will have some form of built-in analytics:

 Usage reports are meant to show statistics about how visitors have interacted with SharePoint content.
 All usage reports are broken down per event usage.
-This means, for example, that you are able to see the number of views or number of recommendations displayed for an item.
+This means, for example, that you can see the number of views or number of recommendations displayed for an item.
 The two main reports included are the Most Popular Items and Popularity Trends.
-This offering is only available in SharePoint On-Premise.
+This offering is only available in SharePoint On-Premises.

 Site usage visuals are available to all users on your SharePoint site.
 The site usage visual shows information such as unique viewers, total site visits, site traffic insights, as well as what’s being shared with external users.
 These reports don’t offer details, serving rather as a quick snippet of very high-level information.
 Here is an example of what a Site Usage report looks like:

 The site activity web part can be added to a modern web page on your SharePoint site.
 It shows documents that are being edited, added or deleted within your SharePoint site.